Cellular-Imaging-Amsterdam-UMC/CI-ImagingLIF/README.md

-Everyone is free to use this code in there own program.
-You may also alter and rewrite the code as you like.
+You're free to use this code in any way you like.

-If you publish the code (or altered versions) you may refer to:
+# Citation
+If you like the code and use it for a publication please use the citation provided at this link DOI